 Looking back over my photos from a couple years ago, there are many I do not recall taking.
 Why do we recollect certain images and forget others?
 Before we explore this question, here is the bottom line solution...

-We have to pay attention, think about, re-collect, and be remindful of the who, what, where, when and why of a photograph.
-If we are to experientially remember what we photograph, we must do something with our photos.
+We have to pay attention, think about, re-collect, and deliberately slow down to make a photograph.
+To experience, and remember what we photograph, we act.
 Photography is what we do with it, and to remember it we have to act upon a photograph before and after taking it.

 In Fairfield, Connecticut, researcher Linda Henkel coined the phrase "photo-taking impairment effect" which I called PTSD, above.
-Her team carried out an experiment in a museum, to see if taking pictures of the art objects there messed up the photographer's ability to remember what they had seen.
+Her team carried out an experiment in a museum, to see if taking pictures of the art objects there messed up photographer's abilities to remember what they had seen.